Indiana's Purdue University shooting leaves one dead, man in custody

 "No matter how many drills you've been through, panic takes its toll on logic," she said in a statement.
 "The shooting ... is still being investigated, but regardless of the outcome, there is one thing we all already know: we owe our children and ourselves a world where we don't have to live by lockdown."

-The frequency of shootings at schools and universities in the United States is fuelling the national debate over gun control.
-On Monday night, a student was shot and critically wounded outside an athletic centre at Widener University in Chester, Pennsylvania, near Philadelphia.
+The frequency of shootings at schools and universities in the United States is fueling the national debate over gun control.
+On Monday night, a student was shot and critically wounded outside an athletic center at Widener University in Chester, Pennsylvania, near Philadelphia.

 Last week alone, two students were shot at a high school in Philadelphia, another was shot at a high school in Albany, Georgia, and two students were shot at a middle school in New Mexico.